MicrosoftDocs/customer-insights/ci-docs/enrichment-enhanced-addresses.md

 1. Select how addresses are formatted in your data set.
 Choose **Single-attribute address** if addresses in your data use a single field.
 Choose **Multiple-attribute address** if addresses in your data use more than one data field.

+1. Select **Next**.

+1. Map the address fields from your unified customer entity.

+    :::image type="content" source="media/enhanced-address-mapping.png" alt-text="Enhanced address field-mapping page.":::

    > [!NOTE]
-   > Country/Region is mandatory in both single-attribute and multiple-attribute addresses.
+   > Country/Region is mandatory in multiple-attribute addresses.
 Addresses that don't contain valid or supported country/region values won't be enriched.

-1. Map the address fields from your unified customer entity.

-    :::image type="content" source="media/enhanced-address-mapping.png" alt-text="Enhanced address field-mapping page.":::

 1. Select **Next** to complete the field mapping.